jonnew/ONIX/2x64_Hirose_Circular/README.md

  - Selected a connector that has various options for stack height, up to 3mm which will be more than enough
 - [x] Make sure the circuit has __ample test-points__, especially for probing GND, VDD, REF, ELEC_TEST, AUX_OUT.
  - I did my best, but was not able to get the ELEC_TEST pinned out due to routing issues.
 However, these signals have only a standard CMOS analog switch between their wire entry point and the RHD chip, so I'm not sure test points onboard are super critical.
+- [ ] Make the annualar ring on test points larger.
+Its hard to notice how tiny everything on these boards are when doing the layout.
 - [x] Address Reid's concern about routing high impedance ELEC_TEST lines near digital signals
 - [x] Add three axis accelerometer to one of the RHD's aux analog inputs
  - Ask for Reid's opinion on the possibility of this chip introducing HF noise into the RHD chip sitting right below it.